Florida Mayhem: Franchise history

 Florida Mayhem's 2022 season started on May 5, 2022 with a game against the Atlanta Reign in the Kickoff Clash qualifiers, which they lost 3-1.
 Florida four of their six qualifier matches in the qualifiers, and therefore advanced to the main brackets.
 The Mayhem then lost their first match in the Upper Bracket Quarterfinals to the Atlanta Reign again with a matching scoreline of 3-1.
 The team then went on to win a match against the Washington Justice with a 1-3 scoreline.
 Their final match in the Kickoff Clash was a 3-1 loss against the Dallas Fuel.
 Florida Mayhem then played in the Midseason Madness Qualifiers, winning two out of the six of the matches, entering them into the main brackets.
 In the Upper Bracket Quarterfinals, they lost their first match to the Houston Outlaws 0-3.
 The Mayhem then won two more matches in the lower bracket before finally losing to the Toronto Defiant with a score of 2-3.
 After this start, Florida won ten out of their next 16 matches which allowed them to qualify for the playoffs.
 A 0-3 loss to the Seoul Dynasty, a 3-1 win against the Atlanta Reign, and the Hangzhou Spark eliminated Florida Mayhem in Lower Bracket Round 2 to end their 2022 season.

-In Season 6 of the Overwatch League, the Florida Mayhem achieved a won their first OWL title.
+In Season 6 of the Overwatch League, the Florida Mayhem won their first OWL title.
 They defeated the Houston Outlaws with a 4-0 victory in the 2023 Grand Finals.
 This victory was highlighted by strong from their DPS player MER1T, who earned the Grand Finals MVP award.
 This season not only marked the end of the Overwatch League's sixth season, but also the final season for the Florida Mayhem.